Application for a Doctoral Degree

 1. How to log into your DocGS account

 You will find your electronic application by selecting “My Progress” from the bar on the right.
-After that you will find the button marked "Einreichen der Dissertation" on the left side.
+After that you will find the button marked “Submission of Dissertation” on the left side.
 Please make sure that you don't register a second time for the enrollment on the doctoral candidacy list, because this will imply legal consequences.

 2. Group: If you are a voluntary member of a graduate center you already have an account, please log in.
-If you have lost your login data, please contact docgs (at) zv.tum.de.
-If you are not a member, you don’t have an account and have to create a temporary account.
+If you are not a member, you don’t have an account and have to create a new account.

-3. Group: You don’t have an account and therefore you need to create a temporary account.
+3. Group: You don’t have an account and therefore you need to create a new account.

-If there are problems please contact docgs (at) zv.tum.de.
+If there occour any complications in DocGS, please contact docgs (at) zv.tum.de.

 2. Upload of your Documents